 Carpet Makes a Welcome Addition to Your Home

 The beauty, performance, value, and sustainability of carpet make it the right choice for your home.
-Carpeted floors cushion the impact of slips and falls, dampen noise, and make it easier to learn and concentrate.
+Carpet improves homes by cushioning the impact of slips and falls, dampening noise, and making it easier to learn and concentrate.
 Today’s carpets are environmentally friendly, engineered to resist staining and fading, and withstand even heavy foot traffic.

 ANCHOR – Adds Beauty and Style